ahdis/epr-integration-cara/docs/faq.md

 Content-Type: multipart/related; boundary="uuid:f42c35e4-54b2-45ca-8fda-ed58b11f6fce";type="application/xop+xml"; start=" <root.message@cxf.apache.org>";start-info="application/soap+xml; charset=utf-8"
 ```

+please check also that the `<xop:Include>` has no whitespace/linebreaks before or after the tag [source](https://profiles.ihe.net/ITI/TF/Volume2/ch-V.html#Appendix%20V:~:text=Example%20of%20XOP-,optimized,-content.%C2%A0%20NOTE%3A%C2%A0%20xop), with linebreaks you get an HTTP 500 error (currently the EPR Integration kit shows it all the time wrapped, verify it with download request).

 ### spurios STS error 500 with TCU

 if some STS TCU requests work and some not, check that you are in sync with the ntp time server, even below second differencds can provoke
-that the assertion could be in the future for the STS (notBefore element, see [issue](https://github.com/ahdis/ch-emed-pmp/issues/40)
+that the assertion could be in the future for the STS (notBefore element, see [issue](https://github.com/ahdis/ch-emed-pmp/issues/40))

 ### ITI-41: HTTP Error code 500 (soap:body no line breaks in requests)

-2024-04-25: if the soap body is formatted with line breaks in the request, the request will not go through the back end (warning: empty request) and an http error 500 is returned.
+2024-04-25: if the soap body is formatted with line breaks in the request, the request will not go through the back end (warning: empty request) and an http error 500 is returned, see xop:include comment above

 ### ITI-45: No MPI-PID in ITI-45 response if queried with AHVN13
 This is a data problem.
 Multiple local patients were either automatically or manually merged into the same master patient.